Can Spinal Decompression Be Harmful?

 Which of the Following Are Absolute Contraindications to Spinal Manipulation?

-1. Active infection in the area of treatment
+- Active infection in the treatment area.

 For Which Condition Is Chiropractic Therapy Contraindicated?